 North West market

-- Loganair’s twice-weekly route to Edinburgh carried a solid 339 passengers.
+- Loganair’s three times-weekly route to Edinburgh carried 719 passengers.

 - Charter traffic was down by 21%, but other general aviation figures showed increases.